cbcielo/Week-2-Lab-Report/15L-Tutorial.md

 # Week 2 Lab Report
+>Note: I am writing this in the context of the steps  I followed to achieve these points and am writing from the perspective of teaching someone how to do it as well.
+Each step describes what I did to achieve each goal.

 Welcome to my tutorial.
 On this page, I will guide you through how to:

 * Install Visual Studio Code
 * Remotely connect to a Remote Computer